Why Pre-College in

 3 credits | 45 hours

-This course provides you with a basic introduction to Modern Standard Arabic and is more of a “Survival Arabic” course.
-It is not expected to replace any level of college-level Arabic, rather it is meant to give you a taste of the language and ignite interest in future language study.
-This course sticks to the basics, but also includes some vocabulary words that are relevant to the core course on the civic engagement of Jordanian youth.
+This course provides a basic introduction to Modern Standard Arabic and is more of a “Survival Arabic” course.
+It is not expected to replace any level of college-level Arabic—rather it is meant to give you a taste of the language and support you in your daily life in Amman.
+Class sessions stick to the basics, but also include some vocabulary words that are relevant to your core course.

 - LANG 105 Beginner Conversational Arabic